GROOTVADERSBOSCH CONSERVANCY

 Picture

-THAT’S WHY WE PROTECT OUR FORESTS AND RE-ESTABLISH FOREST POCKETS IN THE RIGHT SPOTS.
+THAT’S WHY WE PROTECT AND RESTORE OUR FORESTS AND THE NEIGHBOURING FYNBOS & WETLANDS.

 Picture